hawkinsw/medava/README.md

 There's still hope, though!
 Java provides an amazing set of functionality under the umbrella of _reflection_.
 Reflection is a feature of a programming language that "allows its programs to have run-time access to their types and structures and to be able to dynamically modify their behavior."
 (Sebesta)

-Our simulation software (in particular, the `Transporter` and `Hospital` class) can use reflection to dynamically check whether the item to be loaded and shipped has the proper validation methods (i.e., `isTemperatureRangeAcceptable`, `getSchedule`, `getMedicineName`).
+Our simulation software (in particular, the `Transporter` and `Hospital` class) could (!!) use reflection to dynamically check whether the item to be loaded and shipped has the proper validation methods (i.e., `isTemperatureRangeAcceptable`, `getSchedule`, `getMedicineName`).
 Based on the result of that check, the `Transporter` and `Hospital` classes will modify their behavior:

-1. In the `Transporter` class, if the `isTemperatureRangeAcceptable` function is not available on the method being `load`ed, the function will assume that it cannot be added to the transporter's cargo bay; if the validation method *is* available, then the `load` method of the `Transporter` class will call it just as it did before to make the "can ship" determination!
+1. In the `Transporter` class, if the `isTemperatureRangeAcceptable` function is not available on the method being `load`ed, the function will assume that it cannot be added to the transporter's cargo bay; if the validation method _is_ available, then the `load` method of the `Transporter` class will call it just as it did before to make the "can ship" determination!
-1. In the `Hospital` class, if the `getSchedule` method is not available during `receive`, the method will assume that it cannot be received; if the validation method *is* available, then the `receive` method of the `Hospital` class will call it just as it did before!
+1. In the `Hospital` class, if the `getSchedule` method is not available during `receive`, the method will assume that it cannot be received; if the validation method _is_ available, then the `receive` method of the `Hospital` class will call it just as it did before!

 Totally, totally cool!
 The syntax of reflection is a little mind bending and a little meta.
 Here's the updated code for the `load` method of the `Transporter` class: